pierridotite/Noma/README.md

 }
 ```

+**Why this matters:** When you `realloc` a tensor, NOMA:
+1. Preserves existing weights (no retraining from scratch)
+2. Initializes new neurons with random values (breaks symmetry)
+3. **Keeps Adam/RMSprop momentum** for existing parameters

-Try doing that in PyTorch without stopping training and rebuilding the optimizer.
+This means post-growth convergence is **2× faster** than restarting the optimizer.
+Try doing that in PyTorch without stopping training and rebuilding everything.

 ---